-If you’ve cash to spend, splurge on Matteo Party’s huge stock of 2,000 plus costumes, with sizes ranging from infant through to adult XL.
-Prices range from $100-$1000.
-In addition to costumery, they have other accessories to complete your Halloween look like face paints, wigs, and funky hats.
-Matteo Party also has a great website to help you see what they have on offer, but do stop in to see what they have in stock.
+For a costume that turns heads, splurge on something from Matteo Party’s huge stock of 2,000 items.
+Sizes range from infant through to adult XL; prices range from $200 to $2000.
+In addition to costumery, they also have accessories to complete your Halloween look – think face paints, wigs and funky hats.
+Plus, there’s a bunch of table ware and spooky decorations it you want to stick with celebrating at home this year.
+Matteo Party also has a great website to help you see what they have on offer, though do stop in to see what they have in stock.

 You really can’t avoid that wild bit of Hong Kong’s old granite stairway, whether it’s Halloween or not.
-Here, revelers on the skint side can find wigs for $78-$150, feather boas for $15-$20, masquerade accessories and masks from $12-$35, and a huge range of plastic animal masks $50.
+Here, revellers on the skint side can find wigs for around $100, feather boas from $15, masquerade accessories and masks from $12, and a huge range of plastic animal masks at $50.
 Awesome.

 Pottinger Street, Central

 Custom-made costumes?
 Check.
 Remy has a tailor on standby for those that want to custom make their costume or need alterations to an existing costume that doesn’t fit.
-You can send a WhatsApp of pictures of a costume you are interested in and they will let you know if they can help.
+You can send a WhatsApp of pictures of a costume you’re interested in and they’ll let you know if they can help.

 Fortune Costume offers a wide range of costumes for both children and adults.
 Adult costumes are available for both sale and hire, while kids’ costumes are only for sale.
-Rental prices range from $500- $4,000 for a minimum of three days.
-Children’s costumes for sale, such as animal costumes, bumble bees and lady bugs costumes range from $200-$700.
+Rental prices range from $500 to $4,000 for a minimum of three days.
+Children’s costumes for sale, such as animal costumes, bumble bees and lady bugs, range from $200 to $700.

 1 Gloucester Road, Wan Chai, 2584 8833